 WHAT ARE YOUR TOP TIPS FOR WORKING & TEACHING FROM HOME?

-Routine is key! at least a little!
+Routine is key!
+At least a little!

 Get out of bed at the same time and make it!
 Making the bed in the morning is one of those weird things that gives you huge satisfaction as it ticks off a task off your list straight away which kind of sets you off for more tasks.
 I like to have a list of things I’m planning to do and when I plan to do them as it makes it more likely that they’re going to get done.